lorarjohns/HumanLearning/HumanLearning/vignettes/20190913-GoalsOutline.md

 	1. Build and deploy a working project with Pytorch
 	2. Work through _Machine Learning: A Probabilistic Perspective_
 	3. Complete the DataCamp Machine Learning course track
+	4. Work through [An Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html) (see also: NLP)

 2. Production Python